 6. Lewis & Clark Salt Cairn Monument

-While not a large location, or an interactive attraction, the Lewis and Clark Salt Cairn Monument is a stop worth making if you enjoy history at all.
-The cairn, or pile of rocks, marks the location where it is suspected members of the Lewis and Clark Expedition traveled to make salt.
+While not a large location or an interactive attraction, the Lewis and Clark Salt Cairn Monument is a stop worth making if you enjoy history at all.

-These three men traveled to Seaside from Fort Clatsop (near Astoria) at the start of January 1806 until the end of February that same year.
 Their goal was to extract salt from the seawater to bring back to Fort Clatsop.
 This was integral to the expedition because salt was used to cure meat for preservation.

-Visitors suggest this is a great stop for families or anyone that is into history.
+Visitors suggest this is a great stop for families or anyone who is into history.
 It is easily accessible off the promenade and free to the public 24 hours a day, 7 days a week.

 7. Turnaround at Seaside

 This is literally a turnaround right where a street dead-ends at Seaside Beach.
-Instead of making it a boring location, they have built it up to a wonderful addition to the Seaside promenade.
+Instead of making it a boring location, they have built it up to be a wonderful addition to the Seaside promenade.
 Locals say it is always busy and full of people enjoying the location.

 This location allows visitors a chance to sit on one of the many benches and enjoy the view of Seaside Beach from a paved area.
 The Turnaround is lit in the evenings to give it a romantic feel while not distracting from the view.
-It is open to the public 24 hours a day, 7 days a week for free.
+It is open to the public 24 hours a day, 7 days a week, for free.

 8. Seaside Promenade

-It is about a mile and a half long, 15-feet wide, and paved making it easily accessible for people from all walks of life.
+It is about a mile and a half long, 15 feet wide, and paved, making it easily accessible for people from all walks of life.
 The Prom is the perfect location for biking, running, or just casually strolling along the beach.
 It also offers many different oceanfront dining options, so it makes a wonderful part of Seaside, Oregon.

 If you enjoy walking and taking in a place’s culture, I would suggest parking at the north end of the Prom (around 12th Avenue).
 You can then visit the Seaside Aquarium (#9 on this list) prior to walking along the Prom.
-Toward the south end is the Turnaround (#7 on this list), a good place to sit and relax before the walk back to your car.

 If you are planning to visit in August, be ready!
 The beach is the sight of the world’s largest beach volleyball tournament.
 More than 1,000 teams play on over 100 courts.
 This is usually a fairly busy location, but during this tournament, it becomes borderline hectic.